 It’s crunch time!
 The countdown to get all of those presents wrapped, ribboned and ready to be placed under the tree has begun!
-As you prepare to wrap, consider these stats:
+As you prepare to whip out that wrapping paper, consider these stats:

 - From Thanksgiving to New Year’s, Americans throw away 25% more trash than any other time of year.
 The extra waste amounts to 25 million tons of garbage, or about 1 million extra tons per week!